So you want to browse the web securely and privately? The fact is it’s almost impossible.

 Your internet provider collects huge amounts of data about you, like the sites you visit, and sells it to advertisers, prompting some states to block the practice altogether.
 And that’s not to mention the data that the U.S. government can collect on your web browsing activity.
 But perhaps the most egregious data collectors are the sites you visit and the apps you use.
 Social media giants suck up your data, advertisers track you across the web, and your search history can reveal your health concerns, your political beliefs and your browsing habits.

 Any time you use the internet, you leave a trail of data behind you.
 You can’t stop it all; that’s just how the internet and web browsers work.
 But there are plenty of things that you can do to reduce your digital footprint.

 Here are a few secure web browsing tips to cover your bases:

 A VPN doesn’t make you anonymous

-The problem is, most free VPN providers make their money by selling your data or serving you ads — and some are just downright shady.
+The problem is, most free VPN providers make their money by selling your data or serving you ads — and some are just downright shady or have security issues that can put you at risk.
 Even if you use a premium VPN provider for privacy, they can connect your payment information to your internet traffic, and many VPN providers don’t even bother to encrypt your data.

 You need a secure DNS

 What does it mean that “your internet provider knows what sites you visit,” anyway?